grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "It is tough Sylvia.
 Cassandra is right, there is a lot of background noise."

-Owen reached up and wiped his sweating fingers on a rag hanging on the forward wall between the gauges.
+Gregory reached up and wiped his sweating fingers on a rag hanging on the forward wall between the gauges.
 "I could never get used to going down fast like this, controlled or not."
 He said, as if voicing his fear might let some of it out from his guts and disperse it around the room a little.
 His eyes rapidly scanned over the stacks of dozens and dozens of dials and readouts on the front wall of the con.
-What Owen read from those dials was that the sub was being put through the very limits of its endurable capabilities.
+What Gregory read from those dials was that the sub was being put through the very limits of its endurable capabilities.

 The rising and falling needles on the dials, which usually moved with a deliberate and controlled slowness, were all rapidly chasing new positions.
 The RPM indicators for the electric motors were near red-line.
-The battery indicators were showing the batteries being drained so fast that Owen could actually see the needles falling on the dials.
+The battery indicators were showing the batteries being drained so fast that Gregory could actually see the needles falling on the dials.
 The plane angle indicators were pinned at their steepest angle.
 And the ballast tank status indicators were rapidly pushing towards a completely flooded boat.

-The depth indicator was the one that Owen's eyes kept coming back to though.
+The depth indicator was the one that Gregory's eyes kept coming back to though.
 He had never seen it move so fast, showing him quantitatively what he knew from the lightened weight of his stomach: the _Prospect_ was a many-thousand-ton steel stone dropping through the water column.
 It was hard to imagine what would stop the boat from simply winking out of existence in the never-ending blackness of the deepest parts of the ocean, crushed like distant matter pulled into a singularity.
 Within a few minutes it was passing through the range of 175 and 180 meters.

 [//]: # (### The sub with the ram fires a torpedo at them)